 Apple’s new iPad Pro isn’t just bigger, it is hell lot smarter.
 In simple words, iPad Pro has changed the definition of tablet computing.
 Whether it is about hardware, display, or the software; it benchmarks all the tests.
 Oh yes, the Apple Pencil, it opened a big door for professionals to enter tablet computing.
-Today, we have handpicked some of the best iPad Pro apps for designers.
+Today, we have handpicked some of the best designers apps for iPad Pro.

 Thanks to Apple Pencil, that artist can now draw another “Mona Lisa” a lot faster.
 These apps aren’t limited to designers; anyone with an interest in arts can have them and try their hands on their future masterpiece.
 Have a look at the list below.

 Love sketching?
 Download procreate now.
 It has a plethora of features and options to use.
 The app has been optimized specifically for iPad Pro and its bigger screen.
 This gives you an edge to sketch your masterpiece easily.

 With uMake, you can sketch.
 In 3D, Period.
 Yes, you read that right, you can sketch in 3D using uMake.
 The app is ideally free with basic features, but if you are a pro user, you will need pro features.
 To get that, you’ll have to burn out $149.

 Price: Free (with limited features)

-#7.
-Bamboo Paper
+6. Bamboo Paper

 No technology can ever replace the smell and feel of a paper and a pen.
 All they can do is to get close enough to that feel.
 Bamboo Paper is easy to use app that is almost close to real paper feeling.

-#9.
-Zen Brush 2
+7. Zen Brush 2

 As soon as you start the app, all you need to do is to lay down your idea on the white area with an ink brush.
 It is very easy to get used to Zen Brush 2.
-The app isn’t free, but it is worth it, taking its usefulness in consideration.
+The app isn’t free, but it is worth it, taking its usefulness into consideration.